We always work to deliver the best possible care and compassion to cancer patients and their families.

 We know that having cancer affects so many areas of your daily life.
 This is why we will be there for you with advice and information to help you cope with emotional, physical and practical problems.
 Whether you need guidance on nutrition or complementary therapies, controlling your pain, coping with symptoms, anxiety and side effects, or how to keep working, we want to help you to live as normal a life as possible during your illness.

-This means that children and young people can have some of their care and treatment nearer to home.
-For 18-24 year olds, as much local treatment and support as possible will be available through the relevant adult services, and specialist centre referrals will occur according to the type of tumour being treated.
+For 18–24 year olds, as much local treatment and support as possible will be available through the relevant adult teams, and specialist centre referrals will occur according to the type of tumour being treated and hospital they are diagnosed at.

-All children and their parents will be able to come in and meet members of our team, including their key worker, and find out more about their diagnosis and planned treatment.
+All teenagers, young adults and their parents will be able to come in and meet members of our team, including their key worker and find out more about their diagnosis and planned treatment.

-If you want to talk to someone, the Macmillan Cancer Information and Support centre is based at the main entrance to Wexham Park Hospital.
+If you want to talk to someone, the Frimley Health Macmillan Cancer Information and Support centre is based at the main entrance to Wexham Park Hospital.

 The Macmillan Cancer Information and Support Centre can provide information, guidance and support to all patients with a cancer diagnosis and at any stage of treatment.